-The practice has questions and suggested answers on historic American texts.
+The practice has questions and suggested answers about American civics.
 The answers are not comprehensive; they are more of ideas that could be of use in creative writing.

 1. “We hold these Truths to be self-evident, that (a) all Men are created equal, that they (b) are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty, and (c) the Pursuit of Happiness.”